valheimPlus/ValheimPlus/README.md

 * Remove Building "Invalid Placement" restriction
 * Remove Building Object deterioration by weather.
 * Remove Building Object deterioration by water.
+* Free rotation mode for the default Building Mode.
 * Advanced Building Mode
 * Advanced Editing Mode
 * Structural Integrity modification system
-* Modify the maximum distance you can place objects at
+* Modify the maximum distance you can place objects at.

 ### Free Rotation Mode for the default Building Mode
 *How it works.
 All mentioned hotkeys can be modified.
 This modifies the default build mode.*